tzcorda/tzcorda.github.io/content/authors/admin/_index.md

 first_name: Tiziana
 last_name: Corda

-# Status emoji
+# Status emoji (leave '' if prefer empty)
 status:
-  icon: ''
+  icon: 🎟️

 # Is this the primary user of the site?
 superuser: true